 Your drivers will receive a score according to their driving behavior.
 This allows you to train, measure, reward and coach your drivers in order to attain maximum performance.

-Additionally, information about speeding and over idling (too much time with engine on and no movement) is also collected.
+Additionally, information about over idling (too much time with engine on and no movement) is also collected.

 Finally, for most trucks on the market (also some buses and construction machinery allowing vehicle data to be read via the so called CANBus standard), Frotcom is able to extract information about over-revving (excessive RPMs), engine temperature and the use of cruise control.